Chinese state media says five suicide bombers carried out Xinjiang attack

 Exiles and many rights groups say the real cause of the unrest in Xinjiang is China's heavy-handed policies, including curbs on Islam and the culture and language of ethnic Uighurs, Turkic speaking Muslim people.

-The Uighurs have long complained of official discrimination in favor of the Han people, China's majority ethnic group.
+The Uighurs have long complained of official discrimination in favour of the Han people, China's majority ethnic group.

 Residents said the morning market, where the attack occurred, was predominantly frequented by Han Chinese customers, though many of the vendors were Uighurs.